leshow/blog/content/post/rust_for_java_devs.md

 let b: Option<usize> = Some(1); // declaring a value of type Option<usize>, but with a type annotation
 ```

 A note about type inference, Rust has "local" inference, and it's considered idiomatic to leave the annotation off if you can get away with it.
-There are some cases where it is needed, but we can get to that another time.
+There are some cases where it is needed, but that's outside the scope of todays post.

 Rust includes a way to pattern match on `enum` variants with the `match` keyword.
 If you haven't used a language with robust pattern matching before, it's really a pleasure to use.